xeolabs/xeometry-guide/queryingBoundaries.md

 Each model's boundary dynamically fits to the collective boundary of the model's objects.
 This means that the boundary will automatically remain fitted to the objects whenever you transform one of them, or transform the model itself.
 Note that object transforms are within the coordinate space set up by their model's transforms.

-As shown in the examples below, xeometry has a flexible method that allows you to query either the boundaries of individual models and objects, or the collective boundary of an assortment of models, objects and types.
+As shown in the examples below, a xeometry viewer has a _getAABB\(\)_ method that allows you to query either the boundaries of individual models and objects, or the collective boundary of some random assortment of models, objects and types.

 ### Examples